acd-engine/jupyterbook/_sources/Integration_ACDEA_Construction.md

 Importantly, to achieve this methodology, the construction of ACDEA follows the principles below:

-- **Refer to the Most Comprehensive Existing Data Models**: ACDEA aims to include all relevant attributes from various cultural data sources into the unified entities (levels).
+- **Refer to the Most Comprehensive Existing Data Models**: ACDEA aims to include all relevant attributes from various cultural data sources into the unified entities.
 Therefore, the most comprehensive entity structure was referred to and analysed to ensure that ACDEA includes the most relevant and useful attributes of specific entity from all sources.
-For instance, to construct its own `person` level, ACDEA refers to the `person` data model from DAAO, which is a person-oriented data collection.
+For instance, to construct the `person` entity structure, ACDEA refers to the `person` data model from DAAO, which is a person-oriented data collection.
 <br><br>

 - **Keep Differences & Unify Common**: The construction of ACDEA required reconciling differences between the data models of different sources, which is a significant challenge.
 To maintain the completeness of the original data sources and integrate the similarities of data attributes, ACDEA follows the principle of keeping differences between the data models that are significant and add value to the data, while unifying common elements to ensure consistency and usability.
 This approach helps to capture the unique characteristics of each data source and ensure that ACDEA includes all relevant information.